Consolidated Fiscal Reporting System (CFRS) Overview

 Year-End Cost Reporting

-The Consolidated Fiscal Report (CFR) is the year-end cost report required for submission by most service providers operating OASAS certified and/or funded chemical dependence or gambling programs.
+The Consolidated Fiscal Report (CFR) is the year-end cost report required for submission by most service providers operating OASAS certified and/or funded substance use disorder and/or problem gambling programs.
 Required CFRs are submitted on an annual basis.
-There are two (2) main fiscal reporting periods: January - December calendar and July - June fiscal.
+There are two (2) main fiscal reporting periods: January - December and July - June.

 State Aid Budgeting

 The Consolidated Budget Report (CBR) is the primary document used in the state aid budgeting process.
 Required CBRs are submitted on an annual basis.
-As with the CFR, there are two (2) main fiscal reporting periods: January - December calendar and July - June fiscal.
+As with the CFR, there are two (2) main fiscal reporting periods: January - December and July - June.
 For more information on the CBR, please see the Consolidated Budget and Claiming Manual.

 State Aid Claiming

-The Consolidated Fiscal Reporting section of the OASAS website will deal primarily with OASAS year-end cost reporting.
+The Consolidated Fiscal Reporting section of the OASAS website addresses OASAS year-end cost reporting.